REST Services Source

 Multi-value Parameters

-When a multi-value attribute passes in the query, all the values are used in the dynamic parameters injected into the REST request.
+When a multi-value Attribute passes in the query, all the values used in the dynamic parameters are injected into the REST request.

 Examples: